2005-2010 Chevrolet Cobalt

 There are no adapters that will allow you to control your iPod or iPhone® from the Cobalt's factory stereo.
 You'll have to rely on a basic FM transmitter to play your music through the stereo.
 A better option would be get a Bluetooth adapter that integrates with your stereo so you can stream music from your device to the stereo.
 And of course, this would also give you hands-free calling capability.

 Installing a security system in your Cobalt isn't easy (security systems rarely are), but it's definitely a good idea.
-Our Crutchfield Advisors can help figure out what you need to get the job done, but we usually recommend taking your car and new gear to a professional installer.
+Our Crutchfield Advisors can help figure out what you need, but we usually recommend taking your car and new gear to a professional.

 Find the audio gear that fits your car or truck